 If you are healthy and have no symptoms/signs, think about doing a prostate exam from 40 years old.

-A prostate exam is advisable every one to two years once you reach the age where there is an increased risk of prostate cancer from around 50 and order.
+A prostate exam is advisable every one to two years once you reach the age where there is an increased risk of prostate cancer from around 50 and older.

 Regular prostate exams can help establish a history and baseline of what is considered normal.
 It’s important to take your doctor’s recommendations on how often you should be undergoing a prostate exam.